 Find your nearest AHSN

-Locum’s Nest is a temporary staffing management platform combining advanced mobile technology with personal service.
+Locum’s Nest is a market leading temporary staffing management platform combining advanced mobile technology with personal service.

 It provides a native mobile app connecting doctors to locum work in healthcare organisations.
 The app matches doctors to short-staffed shifts available within preferred hospitals across a chosen geographic area by linking to cloud-based web platforms for hospital managers to manage their staff bank and temporary workers.